Tyre Extinguishers: Legality

-Journalists have noted the actions as criminal and authorities in certain regions have encouraged witnesses to come forward with information.
-In the U.S., it has been noted "State laws against 'tampering with a motor vehicle' are likely to be enforceable, but of course, first the person would have to be caught in the act of letting the air out of the tires."
+Journalists have described the actions as criminal and authorities in certain regions have encouraged witnesses to come forward with information.
+In the U.S., Car and Driver magazine noted "State laws against 'tampering with a motor vehicle' are likely to be enforceable, but of course, first the person would have to be caught in the act of letting the air out of the tires."
+On a much larger scale than lentils in tyres, many other journalists have put forth the greater issue of the anthropogenic climate crisis as criminal.